Kentucky Sports Betting Bill Clears First Legislative Hurdle

 Kentucky has been close

 Two years ago, Koenig’s bill also passed the House Licensing, Occupations and Administrative Regulations Committee.
 It also took place during the second week of a 60-day session before going to the House floor.
 In the House, 41 of Koenig’s 99 colleagues co-sponsored the bill.
-However, opponents filed numerous amendments before it returned to the committee, making the bill stall out.
+However, opponents filed numerous amendments before it returned to the committee, stalling the bill.

 Koenig does have the support of Democratic Gov. Andy Beshear.
-During his State of the Commonwealth, Beshear mentioned sports betting as an activity he would like to see come to his state.
+During his State of the Commonwealth address, Beshear mentioned sports betting as an activity he would like to see legalized in his state.

 “Speaking of laws that unduly restrict us from growth and innovation, it is time to legalize medical marijuana, pass sports betting, and save historic horse racing,” he said.